-Don’t be afraid to say no. If you’re too tired to go to midnight mass or make an appearance at three Thanksgiving feasts, skip it.
+Don’t be afraid to say no. If you’re too tired to go to midnight mass or attend however many holiday parties, skip it.
 Feel free to make liberal use of your awesome excuse: I just had a baby.
 The holidays are no fun if nerves are frayed and little ones are wailing, so throw out the rules and preserve a little space for rest.

 Do bring a carefully selected bunch of baby necessities along if you’re traveling, like a favorite blanket and beloved pacifier.
 Follow these tips to make traveling with Baby a breeze.
 Ask the grandparents to have all the other essentials ready when you arrive, like diapers in the right size, so you can settle right in and get to celebrating.

 Don’t feel compelled to take a long trip.
-If your little one is only a few weeks old, or you’re absolutely exhausted from balancing work and new mama-hood, celebrate with a low pressure holiday at home.
+If your little one is only a few weeks old, or you’re exhausted from balancing work and new mama-hood, celebrate with a low-pressure holiday at home.
 Instead of risking being snowed in at an airport with a newborn, schedule a family visit for another time with less pressure and less risk of airplane delays.

 Don’t blow your budget on expensive gifts.
-Babies don’t need lots of shiny new toys to unwrap – most of them are just as happy with an empty box and a classic wooden rattle.
+Babies don’t need tons of shiny new toys to unwrap–most are just as happy with an empty box and a classic wooden rattle.
 On the other hand, if you still need a few choice pieces of baby gear, like a jogging stroller, the holidays can be a perfect time to ask Santa to slip a little something under the tree for you both.